-After stopping at the scene, the top priority is rendering immediate aid for those who are injured, since time can be a critical factor for addressing injuries, particularly in the case of traumatic injuries.
+After stopping at the scene, the top priority is rendering immediate aid for those who are injured.
+Time can be a critical factor for addressing your motorcycle accident injuries, particularly in the case of traumatic injuries.

 If one of the parties is incapable of providing this information due to a serious injury or other applicable circumstance, it may be acquired by other means or at a later time.

 Under Illinois law, every driver involved in a traffic accident must file a crash report to the local law enforcement authorities if an accident resulted in a fatality, any bodily injury, or more than $1,500 in property damage.
-Several municipalities in Illinois require law enforcement to be on hand at the scene of any accident regardless of these limitations, so the safest route is simply to notify local law enforcement as soon as practical after you have been involved in an accident.
+Several municipalities in Illinois require law enforcement to be on hand at the scene of any accident regardless of these limitations.
+Therefore, the safest route is simply to notify local law enforcement immediately after an accident.

-If law enforcement does not show up, it is your responsibility to report the accident to the local law enforcement office, whether that is the local police, the local sheriff, or Illinois State Police.
+If law enforcement does not show up, it is your still responsibility to report the accident to local law enforcement.
+That, whether it’s local police, the local sheriff, or Illinois State Police.